-Cycle CQ is a forum designed to help grow cycling as a sport throughout Central Queensland.
+Cycle CQ is a passion project I've been working on for several years.
+As the name suggests, it's a forum designed to help grow cycling as a sport throughout Central Queensland.

 Whether you're into road cycling or off-road, Central Queensland is a cyclist's paradise.
 There are plenty of country roads, MTB parks, fire trails, pump tracks, and velodromes to enjoy on your favourite two-wheeled steed.

-Another great thing about Central Queensland is that our cities and towns are just a few hours apart.
-This means that we can attend each other’s venues and events, and this helps grow our clubs and cycling in general.
+Another great thing about Central Queensland, is our cities and towns are just a few hours apart.
+This means that we can attend each other's venues and events, and this helps grow our clubs and cycling in general.

 Clubs & Events

-Cycling is a great way to meet people.
-Some of us like riding just for the social aspect while others amongst us like to train and compete.
+Cycling is an awesome sport for people of all ages and from all backgrounds.
+It really is open to everyone.
+Cycling is also a great way to meet people.
+Some of us like riding just for the social aspect while others like to train and compete.
 Whatever your motivation for cycling, I want to help riders connect with other riders.

 Cycle CQ is a volunteer project that aims to work alongside clubs, social groups, riders, government, and the greater cycling community.

 I want to see Central Queensland become a real and reputable destination for cycling enthusiasts from around Australia and overseas.
 Our climate provides the perfect winter destination for southern riders.

 I want to see our local club members attending races in neighbouring cities that are just a few hours away - competing in friendly rivalry throughout Central Queensland, and making our clubs the best that they can be.

 We have the population in Central Queensland to become something really special - around half a million people - and some of the very best riders in Australia.
 The only thing lacking is promotion on a regional scale